inveniosoftware/rfcs/rfcs/rdm-0109-python-versions.md

 - All Invenio and InvenioRDM modules are compatible with the anointed version for its lifespan.
 - That lifespan starts on a major InvenioRDM release and ends when the last InvenioRDM release that had it as its anointed version is retired (reached end-of-life).
 - Invenio modules and InvenioRDM instances *may* be compatible with other versions of Python.
 This policy approach focuses on establishing inclusive guarantees as opposed to exclusive ones.
-    * by modules adopting/dropping Python version features, some versions will naturally be excluded, but this is implicit
+    * by modules adopting/dropping Python version features, some versions will naturally be excluded
-- Overtime, this policy of one anointed Python version will be used for modules in the wider Invenio ecosystem(not just InvenioRDM one) in order to simplify processes across all modules.
+- Overtime, this policy of one anointed Python version will be used for modules in the wider Invenio ecosystem (not just InvenioRDM one) in order to simplify processes across all modules.

-The rest of this document details these core policy points and their consequences in terms of continuous intergration, the release of new Python versions, explicit requirement markers, transition periods, etc.
+The rest of this document details these core policy points and their consequences in terms of continuous integration, the release of new Python versions, explicit requirement markers, transition periods, etc.

 ## Detailed design